flexion/qpp-design-exercise/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development Instructions
-The application is built with the javascript framework Angular 2, and was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1.
+The application is built with the JavaScript framework Angular 2, and was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1.

 Webpack is used for building static assets.
 We are using Protractor for end-to-end tests, and Karma for unit tests.
 CSS is compiled from SASS

 ### File Structure
 The following lists our file structure.
 The main development files are located in src/app.
-Inside that folder lives sub-components, each relating to a specific function or process in the application.
+Inside that folder live sub-components, each relating to a specific function or process in the application.

 ```
 qpp-design-exercise/